guywilson/clk/README.md

 Using Clk
 -----------
-Type Cloak --help to get help on the command line parameters.
+Type clk --help to get help on the command line parameters.

 I have included a sample PNG file with this distribution - flowers_out.png which has the LICENSE encoded within it, the password used to encrypt the file is 'password', you should use a strong password, see the tips above.